CrazyDubya/4o/faux_browser/README.md

 ```

 `whitelist.txt` lists the allowed domains.
 Each run stores the downloaded files
 and updates `manifest.json` with the local paths and SHA-256 hashes.
+The HTML is
+sanitized to strip scripts and forms before being written to disk.

 ## Mini Garden Proof of Concept